 Known as one the most durable and versatile options for fencing, pressure treated wood is used extensively for outdoor construction, thanks to its ability to resist termites and decay.
 Pine is a form of softwood, but there’s nothing soft about treated pine!

 Capable of lasting 15 to 25 years, with quality installation and expert maintenance, treated timber uses pressurised technology to insert chemicals into the wood to preserve and protect the material from rot and insect damage.

 Treated pine is a great option for those looking for affordability, but aren’t willing to compromise on quality.
 While it is easy to cut and stain, it’s worth bearing in mind colour will likely fade over time.

 Can’t decide which timber fencing to use?
 Call the experts

 A great fence can not only provide valuable privacy and security but create beautiful, natural appeal around your home.
-Speak to the experts today about the best timber fencing types for your property, and discover the value and positive difference a quality, well-constructed fence can bring to your home.
+Contact an experts today about the best timber fencing types for your property, and discover the value and positive difference a quality, well-constructed fence can bring to your home.